arianaraghi/RoboFundsTest/README.md

 4. Minimizing use of loops: this one is as obvious as "the sky is blue in daylight."

 In terms of making the contract more gas-efficient, I have already done my best in the second task.
 So, I don't have any new contracts to upload for the third task.

+**My Own Task:** Create a simple webpage that can be connected to the contracts.

+In this task, I provided a very simple, not pretty webpage in the `src/WebPage` folder.
+This webpage can connect to depployed contracts, but we have to notice that almost everything is not compelete, and until we connect to deployed contracts, **finding some bugs in both the webpage and the contracts is asured and guaranteed**. :)